Visually collect and organize your ideas in mind maps with so called nodes. Thereby you get an overview over all ideas, concepts and drafts.

 4. Create as many nodes as needed.
 Following the task-based approach, the main nodes correspond with the tasks of the project.
 To create a node, right-click on the node in the middle and click on New Node in the context menu.

 5. By default a new node is created as a sub-node of the marked node.
 Name the node and push enter.

 6. To create sub-nodes select a node and right-click to open the context menu.
 Click on New Node in the context menu.
 A sub-node that is directly connected to the selected node appears in the mind map.
 Name the sub-node and push enter.

-7. To edit a node, right-click on it and choose Edit in the context menu.
+7. To edit a node, right-click on it and enter additional information.

-11. When you are finished you can create tasks from the mind map.
-Therefor see the following chapter: Create tasks from a mind map.
+10. When you are finished you can create tasks from the mind map.
+Therefore see the following chapter: Create tasks from a mind map.

-To create another mind map in the same project click on the mind map symbol in the lower menu bar or use the keyboard shortcut Ctrl+M.
+To create another mind map in the same project, right-click and choose New Mindmap, or click on the mind map symbol in the lower menu bar, or use the keyboard shortcut Ctrl+M.